briansimiyuj/doctor-appointment-app/README.md

 Not Found Page will be a page that will be displayed when the user tries to access a page that does not exist.

   1. Create a Not Found Page and mount it on Script component and provide a route for it

+### Loading State

+Loading State will be a page that will be displayed when the app is loading.

+  1. Create a state for loading in the Script component and initialize it with true
+  2. Create a Loading component and create several loading animations components
+  3. Use LogoLoading component as the loading animation for the entire app